 INTERNATIONAL STANDARD

 ISO 16121-3

-First edition 2005-10-01
+Second edition 2011-08-01

 Road vehicles - Ergonomic requirements for the driver's workplace in line-service buses -

+Part 3:

-Part 3: Information devices and controls
+Information devices and controls

-Véhicules routiers - Exigences ergonomiques du poste de conduite dans les bus de ville -
+Véhicules routiers - Exigences ergonomiques du poste de conduite ille - mes de co. dans les bus de ville - tuced or utilized in any for 'ting from either ISO at All rights reserved.
+Unless otherwise specified, no part of this publication may be reproduced or utilized in any form or by any means, electronic or mechanical, including photocopying and microfilm, without permission in writing from either ISO at the address below or ISO's member body in the country of the requester.

 Partie 3: Systèmes de contrôle et d'information

-Reference number ISO 16121-3:2005(E) PDF disclaimer This PDF file may contain embedded typefaces.
-In accordance with Adobe's licensing policy, this file may be printed or viewed but shall not be edited unless the typefaces which are embedded are licensed to and installed on the computer performing the editing.
-In downloading this file, parties accept therein the responsibility of not infringing Adobe's licensing policy.
-The ISO Central Secretariat accepts no liability in this area.
-Adobe is a trademark of Adobe Systems Incorporated.

-Details of the software products used to create this PDF file can be found in the General Info relative to the file; the PDF-creation parameters were optimized for printing.
-Every care has been taken to ensure that the file is suitable for use by ISO member bodies.
-In the unlikely event that a problem relating to it is found, please inform the Central Secretariat at the address given below The service of the se © ISO 2005 All rights reserved.
-Unless otherwise specified, no part of this publication may be reproduced or utilized in any form or by any means, electronic or mechanical, including photocopying and microfilm, without permission in writing from either ISO at the address below or ISO's member body in the country of the requester.
-ISO copyright office Case postale 56 • CH-1211 Geneva 20 Tel. + 41 22 749 01 11 Fax + 41 22 749 09 47 E-mail copyright@iso.org Web www.iso.org Published in Switzerland Foreword ISO (the International Organization for Standardization) is a worldwide federation of national standards bodies (ISO member bodies).
+© ISO 2011

+Case postale 56 • CH-1211 Geneva 20 Tel. + 41 22 749 01 11 Fax + 41 22 749 09 47 E-mail copyright@iso.org Web www.iso.org

+Published in Switzerland

+COII nems Page

+word

+Introd duction

+1 Scope

+2 Normative references

+3 3.1 3.2 Terms, definitions and abbreviated terms 1

+4 4.1 4.2 4.3 4.4 4.5 Checking and information devices Basic ergonomic principles ISO 4040 compatible location Zone A Zone B Zone B 1 (where available) 5 6 6

+4.6 4.7 Zone CZone C 1 (where available) 6

+4.7 4.8 4.9 4.10 Zone DZone E 7 7

+5 Adjustable dashboard 8

+Foreword

+ISO (the International Organization for Standardization) is a worldwide federation of national standards bodies (ISO member bodies).
 The work of preparing International Standards is normally carried out through ISO technical committees.
 Each member body interested in a subject for which a technical committee has been established has the right to be represented on that committee.
-International organizations, governmental and non-governmental in liaison with ISO, also take part in the work.
+International organizations, governmental and non-governmental, in liaison with ISO, also take part in the work.
 ISO collaborates closely with the International Electrotechnical Commission (IEC) on all matters of electrotechnical standardization.

 International Standards are drafted in accordance with the rules given in the ISO/IEC Directives, Part 2.

 The main task of technical committees is to prepare International Standards.
 Draft International Standards adopted by the technical committees are circulated to the member bodies for voting.
 Publication as an International Standard requires approval by at least 75 % of the member bodies casting a vote.

 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 ISO shall not be held responsible for identifying any or all such patent rights.

 ISO 16121-3 was prepared by Technical Committee ISO/TC 22, Road vehicles, Subcommittee SC 13, Ergonomics applicable to road vehicles.
-ISO 16121 consists of the following parts, under the general title Road vehicles - Ergonomic requirements for the driver's workplace in line-service buse - Part 2: Visibility